 Let’s start with the most basic way to track your marketing campaigns.
-Analytics can show you who is visiting your website, where they come from and how long are they staying on each page.
+Analytics can show you who is visiting your website, where they come from and how long they are staying on each page.
 You’ll know which tactics get the most clicks and how are they converting into web leads, phone calls, sales or new customers.

 #2.
 Ad Network Conversion Tracking

 All major ad networks or channels , like Facebook Ads, Bing Ads, Google AdWords or Instagram, provide a conversion tracking tool.
-These tools are incredibly important because they let you to see whether your paid campaigns are actually working.
+These tools are incredibly important because they let you determine whether your paid campaigns are actually working.
 You’ll get information on new sales, sign-ups, phone calls, app downloads and more.
 This is also a fairly quick process to implement and the insight you’ll gain by tracking these efforts will help you manage your budgets more effectively.